If you’re reading this article then you have probably realized one important thing – choosing the right Muay Thai gloves is no easy task.

-For beginners we highly recommend buying Training gloves as your first pair, as they can be used for everything.
+For beginners, I highly recommend buying Training gloves as your first pair, as they can be used for everything.
 You can continue to use training gloves without having to buy any other type of glove.

-However, if later on you get more serious about your training, you can invest in a pair of sparring gloves and used them interchangeably.
+However, if later on, you get more serious about your training, you can invest in a pair of muay thai sparring gloves and use them interchangeably.

 Sparring gloves are, true to their name, perfect for sparring.

-They tend to be more reinforced at the wrist and knuckle areas and are meant to fit tighter to prevent your hand and wrist from shifting within the gloves.
+They tend to be more reinforced in the wrist and knuckle areas and are meant to fit tighter to prevent your hand and wrist from shifting within the gloves.

 As mentioned above, many Muay Thai practitioners use their training gloves for sparring too.

-But if you get heavily into sparring and decide to compete in competitions we highly recommend investing in a good pair of sparring gloves.
+But if you get heavily into sparring and decide to compete in competitions I highly recommend investing in a good pair of sparring gloves.